 On the top right of the screen, you have a few ways to start a transcription.

 You can paste a meeting URL into the text box to record the meeting live.
 You can click “Record” to start recording your voice right away.
-Or you can click “Import” to upload an audio recording or video file.
+Or you can click “Import” to import audio or video recordings.

 Right Menu – Sync Your Calendar